Introduction to Complete Segal Spaces: Complete Segal Spaces

-\begin{intone} This example is contrary to our understanding of higher category theory.
+\begin{intuition} This example is contrary to our understanding of higher category theory.
 Intuitively, a higher category has homotopical data and categorical data.
 However, in a groupoid every morphism is invertible, which means it does not contain any non-trivial categorical data.
 Therefore, our notion of groupoid should really correspond to just a space.
-The idea we just explained is commonly called the {\it homotopy hypothesis} and is one guiding idea in the realm of higher category theory. \end{intone}
+The idea we just explained is commonly called the \emph{homotopy hypothesis} and is one of the guiding ideas in the realm of higher category theory, going back to ideas of Grothendieck in the 80s (republished recently in \cite{grothendieck2022pursuingstacks}). \end{intuition}

-Seeing those examples we realize that we need to impose one additional condition to make sure the homotopy and category theory of groupoid work well with each other.
+Seeing these examples, we realize that we need to impose one additional condition to make sure the homotopy and category theory suitably coincide.